Swapstergit88/HR-Summary-and-Details-DB-Tableau/README.md

 # HR-Summary-and-Details-DB-Tableau

-Here’s a README for the *HR Overview Dashboard* that emphasizes its value from the perspective of stakeholders, HR managers, and HR executives.
+Here’s a README for the *HR Summary Dashboard* that emphasizes its value from the perspective of stakeholders, HR managers, and HR executives.
 This version highlights how the dashboard addresses specific challenges faced in HR decision-making.

 ---